Gui-Yom/turbo-metrics/README.md

 - GUI for interactive inspection of error maps
 - Hull generation, by running a command automatically (e.g.
   `turbo-metrics --ssimulacra2 --hull --ref ref.png -- avifenc ref.png --crf @`)
+- Dynamic loading at runtime (e.g. optionally load ffmpeg libraries if present), this might be necessary to support many platform API with a single portable build.

 ### Algorithms implementations